mramshaw/Elastic/README.md

 #### Kibana tools

-In addition to executing Elasticsearch queries (green Play button), the Dev Tools console in Kibana also has some nice tools.
+In addition to executing Elasticsearch queries (green Play button), the Dev Tools console in Kibana also has some nice tools (diagonal wrench icon).

 cURL (from Spanner - 'Copy as cURL'):